joshquick/site/pages/ebov/ebov-it-setup-1.0.0.md

 source activate artic
 ```

-Install the software packages required:
+Install the software packages required (the packages needed are listed in the individual protocols documents):

 ```
 conda install -y [list of software packages]